By Bjørn S. Aamo, incoming President.

 Strengthening global cooperation

 FATF has come a long way since its foundation 23 years ago.
 We are a growing family where close cooperation between the FSRBs and the FATF is the foundation for an effective global network for combating money laundering and financing of terrorism and proliferation.
-I was very encouraged by the meetings of the Global Network Coordination Group and of the FSRB-presidents during the FATF meetings in Rome, which both exchanged experiences from the practical work of the regional organizations and discussed further cooperation between FSBRs and the FATF.
+I was very encouraged by the meetings of the Global Network Coordination Group and of the FSRB-presidents during the Outcomes of the Plenary meeting of the FATF, Rome, 20-22 June 2012, which both exchanged experiences from the practical work of the regional organizations and discussed further cooperation between FSBRs and the FATF.

 It shows the strength of our global cooperation when the FSRBs themselves already have translated the revised Recommendations into Spanish, Portuguese, Russian and Arabic.